PlasticRanger

 • High Mold shrinkage

-• high-frequency joining and welding is extremely difficult
+• high-frequency joining and welding are extremely difficult

 • Poor UV and low heat resistance